pysys-test/pysys-test/README.rst

 Welcome to PySys!
 =================

-PySys is a powerful cross-platform framework for easily writing great system/integration tests, in a unified framework that can also run your unit and manual tests.
+PySys is a powerful cross-platform framework for writing great system/integration tests.

-It provides a comprehensive package of methods to make all the common system/integration testing operations a breeze, as well as the flexibility to add whatever test execution and validation logic you need using the full power of the Python language.
+It provides a comprehensive package of methods to make all the common system/integration testing operations a breeze, with all the flexibility and power of the Python language at your fingertips.
+PySys is a framework that gives you a single unified way to control the selection, ordering and reporting of every type of test including system correctness, performance, soak/robustness testing, unit testing and manual testing.

 Whatever language the application you're testing is written in, and whatever platforms it needs to run on, PySys can help!

 Key features include: